 Policy HZ‐3.6 Contaminated water and soils

 We advocate for and coordinate with local and regional agencies in efforts to remediate or treat contaminated surface water, groundwater, or soils in or affecting unincorporated environmental justice focus areas.
-We obtain grant funding and establish partnerships to implement the County’s Site Remediation Program in unincorporated environmental justice focus areas, with particular emphasis in addressing the types of contamination identified in the Hazard Element tables.
+We pursue grant funding and establish partnerships to implement the County’s Site Remediation Program in unincorporated environmental justice focus areas, with particular emphasis in addressing the types of contamination identified in the Hazard Element tables.

 Policy HZ‐3.7 Well water testing

 In unincorporated environmental justice focus areas that are not served by public water systems, we periodically test well water for contamination, identify potential funding sources, and, where feasible, provide technical assistance to implement necessary improvements, with particular emphasis in addressing the types of contamination identified in the Hazard Element tables.

 Policy HZ‐3.8 Indoor air quality

 We educate and raise awareness in unincorporated environmental justice focus areas about indoor air quality, and we pursue grant to address asthma and other respiratory illnesses.

 Policy HZ‐3.9 Public improvements and services